 Contact your Programme Manager (Adam Harrison) to request an extension who will discuss the circumstances as to why you are requesting an extension and the procedure for requesting an extension.

 Late submission

-If you fail to submit work by the published date without approval, but submit within six calendar days it will be marked and then subject to the following penalties.
+If you fail to submit work by the published date, but submit it up to 6 days late, it will receive a maximum mark of 40%.